BSChathuranga/git101/readme.md

 #Add new good lines
-#I am the good developer who worked from correctly
+#This is the bad developer who worked from uncorrectly

+#And also add su function